Kirsty's role at Dementia Training Australia

 Kirsty has visited residential aged care and acute sites across Australia and overseas, focusing on how environments can empower older people.

-One of the things Kirsty loves best is going on site (after a DPD education session) and walking around with staff and seeing the design principles in action.
+One of the things Kirsty loves best is going on site (after a DTA Environments education session) and walking around with staff and seeing the design principles in action.

 “There is nothing better than seeing someone look around and say ‘Oh, now I see what you mean.
 All the corridors look the same!
 How could anyone find their way?’
 And then start to talk about the simple things they can do to change them.”